galaxyproject/training-material/topics/statistics/tutorials/fruit_360/tutorial.md

 >    - *"Select a scheme"*: `Train and Validate`
 >    - *"Choose the dataset containing pipeline/estimator object"*: Select the *Keras Model Builder* from the previous step.
 >    - *"Select input type:"*: `tabular data`
->        - *"Training samples dataset"*: Select `X_train` dataset
+>        - *"Training samples dataset"*: Select `train_X_10` dataset
 >        - *"Choose how to select data by column:"*: `All columns`
->        - *"Dataset containing class labels or target values"*: Select `y_train` dataset
+>        - *"Dataset containing class labels or target values"*: Select `train_y_10` dataset
 >        - *"Choose how to select data by column:"*: `All columns`
 >    - Click *"Execute"*
 >
 >
 {: .hands_on}

 The training step generates 3 datasets.
-1) accuracy of the trained model, 2) the trained model, downloadable as a zip file, and 3) the trained model weights, downloadable as an hdf5 file.
+1) accuracy of the trained model, 2) the trained model, downloadable as a zip file, and
+3) the trained model weights, downloadable as an hdf5 file.
 These files are needed for prediction in the next step.

 ### **Model Prediction**